-Don't feel bad if it took you a few guesses.
 Even bird banders have trouble telling them apart by looks alone and they are holding the bird in their hands!
 They'll often measure the longest primary feather and subtract the measurement of the longest secondary feather.
 And sometimes even that does not help.

 Speaking of feathers, the least flycatcher is a little unusual in that it molts after its fall migration, when it is on its winter grounds.
 Most birds molt before they migrate but perhaps the least is in a real hurry to avoid any cold weather.